svashish305/svashish305/README.md

 -->
 🔭 I’m currently working on beginner friendly open source projects and mentoring other developers.

-🌱 I’m currently learning web3 and AI concepts by doing starter projects.
+🌱 I’m currently learning AI and Web3 concepts by doing starter personal projects.

 👯 I’m looking to collaborate on open source projects and any latest frameworks.

-💬 Ask me about web and mobile app development, data structures and algorithms, and system design.
+💬 Ask me about web and mobile app development, data structures and algorithms, system design and distributed systems.

 📫 How to reach me: svashish305@gmail.com, here's my [LinkedIn](https://www.linkedin.com/in/shubhashish-verma96/).